Gardaí suspect boy (8) may have been killed up to two years before he was reported missing

 Gardaí believe Kyran Durnin – the eight-year-old boy now believed to have been murdered – may have died up to two years before his disappearance was officially reported in August.

-Investigators say they are now dealing with a complicated, sensitive, and in places confusing series of events around child’s disappearance and that it will take some time for the full picture to emerge.
+Investigators say they are now dealing with a complicated, sensitive and in places confusing series of events around the child’s disappearance and that it will take some time for the full picture to emerge.

-They believe several people known to Kyran, who was from Drogheda, Co Louth, have information which will move the investigation forward.
+They believe several people known to Kyran, who was from Drogheda, Co Louth, have information that will move the investigation forward.

 Gardaí also believe files held by Tusla, the State’s child and family agency, may prove helpful in piecing together the timeline around the child’s disappearance and presumed murder.